 Long time ago, farmers had to manually milk cows with their bare hands.
 This was a tedious job that took a long time.
 Today, some systems are so sophisticated that cows come in, like a drive-thru, and get milked with no human intervention.
-How does this relate to APEX deployments?
+How does this relate to Oracle APEX deployments?
 Unfortunately, a lot of organizations still manually export and deploy APEX applications when it can all be automated.
 This article will cover how to automatically export and import APEX applications via scripts rather than a manual process.

 By far, the most common mistake I see with APEX deployments is the manual process.
 For most organizations, the process looks like the following: